cortexlabs/cortex/README.md

 ```

 <!-- CORTEX_VERSION_README_MINOR -->
-See our [installation guide](https://docs.cortex.dev/install), then deploy one of our [examples](https://github.com/cortexlabs/cortex/tree/0.18/examples) or bring your own models to build [custom APIs](https://docs.cortex.dev/guides/exporting).
+See our [installation guide](https://docs.cortex.dev/install), then deploy one of our [examples](https://github.com/cortexlabs/cortex/tree/0.18/examples) or bring your own models to build [Realtime APIs](https://docs.cortex.dev/deployments/realtime-api) and [Batch APIs](https://docs.cortex.dev/deployments/batch-api).

 ### Learn more